chuanqin666/VIAProject/README.md

 * nested.py: The main python file for nested case, concentrate on relative position layout.
 * block.py: The python file for horizontalvertical case, using display: block and float: left.
 * full.py: The python file for complex case, can be suit for any kind of cases of rectangle.
+* form.py: The python file for multi-complex case, can be suit for any kind of cases of rectangle.
+* footer.py: The python file for multi-complex case, can be suit for any kind of cases of rectangle.
+* header.py: The python file for multi-complex case, can be suit for any kind of cases of rectangle.

 * The Death of Socrates by David.html: The output HTML file after running main.py
 * one-rectangle.html: The output HTML file after running one-rectangle.py